OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

   default: 1.5

-  the minimum number of twists along the hair's length.
+  <p>the minimum number of twists along the hair's length.
 More twists means more glints.
-Each hair strand will be randomly assigned a twist amount between [min twists, max twists]
+Each hair strand will be randomly assigned a twist amount between [min twists, max twists]<\p>

   <h3>glint_roughness</h3>